Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Scenarios.md

 ## JSON Configuration

 Scenarios can be serialized to JSON, modified, and reimported at runtime to configure simulation behavior even after a Unity player has been built.
-Constants and randomizer sampler settings are the two primary sections generated when serializing a scenario.
+Constants and Randomizer Sampler settings are the two primary sections generated when serializing a scenario.
 Note that currently, only numerical samplers are serialized.
 Below is the contents of a JSON configuration file created when serializing the scenario used in Phase 1 of the [Perception Tutorial](../Tutorial/TUTORIAL.md):
 ```
 {
   "constants": {